 Milan, an almost Perfect City Trip

-Welcome to the city of Milan, among the cities of Italy.
+Welcome to the city Milan, among the cities of Italy.

-Milan is one of the underrated city it may not be popular as Rome, vacation spree as Capri nor lovers place like Venice. it has the most prestigious collection of Museums and landmarks. especially the
+Milan is one of the underrated city is not popular as Rome, vacation spree as Capri nor lovers place like Venice. it has the most prestigious collection of Museums and landmarks. especially the

 - Main Cathedral,